AldertLake/Windows-Native-Toolkit/Documentation/Audio_Documentation.md

-# Windows Native Toolkit - Audio System Functions
+# Audio System Functions

-## Overview
-The **Windows Native Toolkit** provides Unreal Engine developers with native access to Windows features.
 This section covers the **Audio System** functions, allowing you to get and set system volume and retrieve the active audio device name.

-# Audio System Functions C++ (Scrool Down For Blueprint)
+# Features

 ## 📌 GetSystemVolume